 Release form and composition

-The drug is available in ampoules and syringes of 0.5 ml.
+The drug is available in 0.5 ml ampoules and syringes.

 The strain composition of the vaccine complies with WHO recommendations for the Northern Hemisphere and the EU decision on the composition of influenza vaccines for the 2014/2015 season.
 May contain no more than 0.05 mcg of ovalbumin per dose.
 The strain composition of the vaccine complies with WHO recommendations for the Northern Hemisphere and the EU decision on the composition of influenza vaccines for the 2014/2015 season.
 May contain no more than 0.05 mcg of ovalbumin per dose.